vbookshelf/Automated-Wheat-Counter/README.md

 https://www.youtube.com/watch?v=dVEjSmKFUVI

 The .dockerignore file may not be visible.
 Please create this file if you don't see it.
-I suggest that you deploy on a Linux server running Ubuntu 16.04.
 In this repo I've included a pdf that explains the steps for installing Docker and Docker Compose on a Linux server.
 There is folder called 'static' containing a predict.html file.
 This folder is not essential and can be deleted.